Skip to main content

 Node operators

 In the Celo L1 node, operators simply needed to run the celo-blockchain client, a single service that was a fork of go-ethereum.
-Moving to the Celo L2 node operators will need to run an op-geth instance for execution, an op-node instance for consensus and an eigenda-proxy for data availability.
+Moving to the Celo L2 node operators need to run an op-geth instance for execution, an op-node instance for consensus and an eigenda-proxy for data availability.
 Instructions on operating nodes are here.

 • Type 0 (0x0) Celo legacy transaction.
 These are type 0 transactions that had some combination of the following fields set ("feeCurrency", "gatewayFee", "gatewayFeeRecipient") and "ethCompatible" set to false.